anshulee/CarND-Vehicle-Detection/writeup_template.md

 Detection accurary was increased by changes to window sizing and overlap as described above, and lowering the heatmap threshold to improve accuracy of the detection (higher threshold values tended to underestimate the size of the vehicle).

+Although this works well on the pipeline images it does show some false detections on the final video frame...

 ---